pragmatic-data/pragmatic-data-platform/README.md

 to be properly used if/when an entry for the FK becomes available in the Business Concept table.

 For more details, check the [README file](macros/structural/delivery/README.md) for the Refined layer.

-## Export layer
-The export layer allows to easily write into files the contents of one table.
-It uses a stage and file format, configured in the same way as the ingestion layer, to connect and authorize to the desired storage location.

-The available macros allow generating folders by date, optionally cleaning them up before writing the files and eventually creating a dummy file to communicta that all the data is exported to the folder.

-For more details, check the [README file](macros/in_out/export_lib/README.md) for the Export layer.

 ----
 ### &#169;  Copyright 2022-2025 Roberto Zagni